LegalScience/BigDataDialog/WhiteHouseRFI/Question1.md

 * What rules do or should apply?

-The active development on the format for describing contextual scenarios is being [developed by K Krasnow Waterman and Dazza Greenwood](https://github.com/LegalScience/BigDataDialog/blob/master/ScenariosOfContext.md) and will be merged with this section.
+The active development on the format for describing contextual scenarios is being [developed by K. Krasnow Waterman and Dazza Greenwood](https://github.com/LegalScience/BigDataDialog/blob/master/ScenariosOfContext.md) and will be merged with this section.

 ## ii.
 Instances and Examples